Billplz/api_slate/source/index.html.md

 In a case of either the end point server does not able to respond within the limit seconds (20 secs) or does not respond with 200 status code, the callback will consider as failure.

-On failure, the job is scheduled again in 15 minutes * N, where N is the number of attempts with maximum of 4.
-The 5th (last) attempt will be 24 hours after 4th attempt.
+On failure, the job is scheduled again in 15 minutes * N + (random 0-300 seconds), where N is the number of attempts with maximum of 4.
+The 5th (last) attempt will be 24 hours + randome (0-300 seconds) after 4th attempt.

 Billplz will attempt for maximum of 5 times and the callback will be removed from the system queue permanently after that.